NASCAR All-Star Race: Format history

-After a pair of controversial dashes in the past three years which infuriated fans, the race was cut to two segments of 50 and 20 laps to prevent some of the reckless driving, giving the race its 70-lap total distance which would be used until 2001.
+After a pair of controversial dashes in the previous three years which infuriated fans, the race was cut to two segments of 50 and 20 laps to prevent some of the reckless driving, giving the race its 70-lap total distance which would be used until 2001.

 The ten-minute break was installed between segments.
 During the break, a fan vote would determine whether or not the field should be inverted for the second segment.

 Two changes were made in qualification in 1991.
 Automatic berths were given only to race-winning drivers and owners in 1990 and 1991 up until The Winston.
-Also, The Winston Open was reduced to 50 laps, with the winner automatically advancing to the Winston.
+Also, the Winston Open was reduced to 50 laps, with the winner automatically advancing to the Winston.
 To guarantee 20 cars in the Winston field, it would be filled out by the top finishers (e.g., 2nd, 3rd, etc.) in the Winston Open advancing to the main event until the field reached 20 cars.

-ABC carried the race in 1990, with the Winston Open finish, and CBS carried both the Open and The Winston in 1991.
+ABC carried the race in 1990, with the Winston Open finish, and CBS carried both the Open and the Winston in 1991.
 In 1991, to add to the day of events, the NASCAR Legends Race was held on a quarter-mile oval paved between the Charlotte Motor Speedway Dog-Leg front stretch, or quad-oval, and between the first and second pit row sections.
 Elmo Langley won the exhibition event featuring retired NASCAR champions and stars.